bstarika/LiveProject/README.md

 # Live Project
 ## Introduction:
 I was able to gain real-world experience during the Live Project at The Tech Academy.
-We worked on a MVC Web Application, utilizing both front / [back-end development](#back-end-development) and agile methodologies.
-It was a two week sprint, and during that time I was able to complete four stories and participate in daily standups - including a code retrospective.
+We worked on a MVC Web Application for a Theatre, utilizing both front / [back-end development](#back-end-development) and agile methodologies.
+It was a two week sprint, and during that time I was able to complete five stories and participate in daily standups - including a code retrospective.
 Our team used Azure Devops for the project, Visual Studio as an IDE, and Slack for communication.
 Thanks to the final project, I now can confidently navigate Visual Studio and understand the workflow for clean Version Control.
 I know how to create branches, update the local master branch, push code, create pull requests, resolve merge conflicts, and so much more.
 ## Back-End Development:
 [Helper Method](#helper-method), [Entity Model and CRUD Pages](#entity-model-and-crud-functionality)
 ### Helper Method